TeamHG-Memex/fortia/firefox-addon/README.rst

     jpm run

-To create an XPI file (which can be droppen in Firefox) use the following command::
+To create an XPI file (which you can drop to Firefox) use the following command::

     jpm xpi